BlockchainLabsNZ/personal_multisigs/audit/dynamic-analysis.md

 - It is strongly recommended to write down formal test cases
 - Describe all scenarios and cover all code completely, up to 100%, including branches (logic/possible scenarios)
 - Break all tests down and aim to have just one or two `assert` per test
-- Clean up the code from unused varables
+- Clean up the code from unused variables
 - Consider using linters to automatically get complaints about code quality, e.g.
 	- [Standard.js](https://standardjs.com/)
 	- [eslint-plugin-standard](https://github.com/standard/eslint-plugin-standard)